gsamuele78/biological-data-validator/README.md

 ### CLI Usage

-The CLI is the main interface for interacting with the tool in command-line mode.
-Here are the commands:
+The CLI provides a command-line interface for interacting with the tool.
+Here are the available commands:

 #### Validate Data